-An introductory biology course for science majors that includes biological chemistry, cell structure and function, energy transfer, cell cycle, mitosis, meiosis, Mendelian and molecular genetics.
+An introductory biology course for science majors that includes scientific method and its application, biological chemistry, cell structure and function, energy transfer, cell cycle, and mitosis.
+This course fulfills 3 hours of the laboratory science portion of both the Core and Ethos (PG2) general education requirements.

-Prerequisite: MATH 1101 placement or higher Co-requisite: BIOL 1107L
+Prerequisite: MATH 1101 placement or higher

+Co-requisite: BIOL 1107L

-BIOL 1107 L Principles of Biology I Laboratory.
+BIOL 1107L Principles of Biology I Laboratory.
 (1) Fall

 Laboratory experience for science majors to accompany topics from BIOL 1107.
 This course focuses on the scientific method, data acquisition, manipulation and analysis, and presentation of results.
+This lab fulfills a portion (1 hour) of the lab science requirement for both the Core and Ethos (PG2) general education requirements.

-Prerequisite: MATH 1101 placement or higher Co-requisite: BIOL 1107
+Prerequisite: MATH 1101 placement or higher

+Co-requisite: BIOL 1107